Oral mucous cystMucocele; Mucous retention cyst; Ranula

 - Injury of nearby tissues during removal of a cyst

 - Notice a cyst or mass in your mouth

 These may be a sign of more serious problem, such as mouth cancer.

 Avoiding intentionally sucking the cheeks or biting the lips may help prevent some mucoceles.

 Kim WE.
 Disorders of the mucous membranes.
 In: Kliegman RM, St. Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 684.

 Patterson JW.
 Cysts, sinuses, and pits.
 In: Patterson JW, ed.
 Weedon's Skin Pathology.
 5th ed.
 Philadelphia, PA: Elsevier; 2021:chap 17.

 Woo BM.
 Sublingual gland excision and ductal surgery.
 In: Kademani D, Tiwana PS, eds.
 Atlas of Oral and Maxillofacial Surgery.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 86.
+St Louis, MO: Elsevier Saunders; 2016:chap 86.